cceckman/startup-showdown/writeup/1-hello-bench.md

 ---
+title: "Startup Showdown 1 - Hello"
 author: "Charles Eckman <charles@cceckman.com>"
 date: 2024-03-17
 ---

-# Startup Showdown: Hello

-To kick off the [startup showdown](0-outline.md), let's write "hello world" in several languages, and see what program(s) get to their output first.
+To kick off the [startup showdown](_index.md), let's write "hello world" in several languages, and see what program(s) get to their output first.

 ## What comes before "Hello"? {#intro}